 On 31 August 2021, AWN formally applied to ASX Limited ("ASX") requesting its removal from the official list of ASX pursuant to ASX Listing Rule 17.11 and subject to receipt of shareholder approval in general meeting.
-This application follows the receipt of inprinciple approval from ASX in relation to the proposed delisting.
-The Directors intend to propose the delisting to AWN's shareholders in the form of a special resolution at a forthcoming Extraordinary General Meeting ("EGM") expected to be held on 25 October 2021.
+This application follows the receipt of in-principle approval from ASX in relation to the proposed delisting.
+The Directors have proposed the delisting to AWN's shareholders in the form of a special resolution at a forthcoming Extraordinary General Meeting ("EGM") to be held on 15 October 2021.

-To provide shareholders with liquidity to dispose of their shares prior to a potential delisting, the Directors intend to activate AWN's on-market share buy-back scheme which was announced to shareholders on 10 August 2021.
+To provide shareholders with liquidity to dispose of their shares prior to a potential delisting, the Directors have activated AWN's on-market share buy-back scheme which was announced to shareholders on 10 August 2021.
 The buy-back will be conducted within the '10/12' limit, such that 10% of total fully paid ordinary shares on issue can be bought back within a 12 month period without the requirement for shareholder approval.
-The buy-back will commence no earlier than 1 September 2021 and is expected to be fully funded from existing cash reserves.
+The buy-back commenced on 2 September 2021 and is expected to be fully funded from existing cash reserves.